 This vegan-ized version holds its own and definitely punches far above its weight.
-Generously pour it over dumplings or Pierogi, slather it onto fried cutlets/Schnitzels or use it to adorn any number of savory grain bowls, gruels or porridges.
+Generously pour it over dumplings or Pierogi, slather it onto fried cutlets/Schnitzels, drown some biscuits in it or use it to adorn any number of savory grain bowls, gruels or porridges.

 - Place the Porcini Broth, minced Porcini and Soy Sauce in a saucepan and bring the contents to a boil over high heat.

 - Reduce the heat to medium low and bring to a simmer.